McGill-MMA-EnterpriseAnalytics/Airbnb/README.md

 We used the following techniques for this project:
 1) Advanced Imputation Techniques
 2) Feature Engineering
+3) Causal ML to test hypothesis
-3) Auto ML
+4) Auto ML
-4) Used ML flow (on Databricks) for hyper parameter tuning.
+5) Used ML flow (on Databricks) for hyper parameter tuning.
-5) Semi Supervised learning - for practice purpose (Not in final notebook file as it wasn't used in the analysis)
+6) Semi Supervised learning - for practice purpose (Not in final notebook file as it wasn't used in the analysis)
-6) Unsupervised learning: A and autoencoder - for practice purpose
+7) Unsupervised learning: A and autoencoder - for practice purpose
-7) Making a user-interface on Python
+8) Making a user-interface on Python
-8) Using Docker to containerize the model
+9) Using Docker to containerize the model
-9) Use of Gitflow functions - pull requests, merging branches etc
+10) Use of Gitflow functions - pull requests, merging branches etc

 The Airbnb dataset that we have used is from: http://insideairbnb.com/get-the-data.html